tonysm/admin-users-context/readme.md

 - Generate the API documentation (TODO):
     - Run `composer generate:api-docs`
     - Access [http://localhost/api/docs](http://localhost/api/docs)

+### Troubleshooting

+If you have problems with permission when loading the application, make sure you follow the steps:

+- Run `chown -R $(id -u):www-data ./storage` (to change the ownership of files in the storage folder)
+- Run `chmod -R ug+rw ./storage` (to allow user and group to read and write in the storage folder)

 ## Documentation

 - You can find some Sequence Diagrams [here](./resources/docs/images)